gchq/sleeper/docs/development/deployment-improvements.md

 This script must be run before any of the other scripts can be used.
 This builds the code, and outputs artefacts to the `scripts/jars` and `scripts/docker` directories.

-This is one of two supported ways to prepare to run the other scripts locally.
+This is one of two supported ways to prepare to run the other scripts locally, alongside published artefacts described below.

 ## Published artefacts